You pay nothing until we win

 Physical evidence, such as DNA evidence, will only be preserved for a certain timeframe.
 Witness testimony is only reliable for a certain amount of time as well.
 After two years, eyewitnesses may forget details about the accident.

 Attorneys’ billing varies based on the area of law they practice.
-Albeit, personal injury lawyers normally bill on a contingency fee basis.
+Albeit, personal injury lawyers in Boise, ID, normally bill on a contingency fee basis.
 The client will only pay if the case is decided in his or her favor.

 Before your attorney agrees to represent you, you will sign a contingency fee agreement spelling out the payment terms.
 A contingency fee is normally 1/3 or 33% of the damages you recover.